dalvlex/ishi/README.md

 # ishi
 Ishi site management (for Ubuntu)

-### Install ishi
-`git clone https://github.com/dalvlex/ishi /root/ishi`
-Ishi is meant to be used as root and installed under /root/ishi, probably it would work as another user with sudo, but this is not tested!
-**Don't forget to configure ishi in etc/settings**

 ### System prerequisites
 1. Fix environment lang variables in ssh and disable password auth
 `sed -i 's/AcceptEnv LANG LC_\*/#AcceptEnv LANG LC_\*/g' /etc/ssh/sshd_config`